Can You Overdose on LSD?

 • Loss of control

-Although these symptoms might not always be life-threatening in isolation, but they can bring about dangerous situations.
+Although these symptoms might not always be immediately life-threatening, they can lead to dangerous situations.
 Someone experiencing delusions, for example, may act unpredictably, putting themselves or others at risk.
-If someone shows these signs after taking LSD, call for medical help right away.
+If these signs appear after taking LSD, seek medical help right away.

 Can Acid Be Laced?

-Acid can be laced with other substances, which makes its use even more unpredictable and dangerous.
-The drug is manufactured and sold on the black market, which means there is no way to guarantee the purity or safety of the drug.
+LSD can be laced with other substances, which increases unpredictability and danger.
+Because it is manufactured and sold illicitly, there is no way to guarantee the purity or safety of the drug.

-One of the most common current dangers is the inclusion of synthetic drugs like 25I-NBOMe, which can mimic the effects of LSD [4].
-These substances are even more dangerous than acid, though—even small doses of these synthetic drugs can cause heart complications, seizures, and death.
-Regrettably, it’s impossible to tell by appearance alone whether a tab contains pure LSD or a combination that contains a harmful substance like 25I-NBOMe.
+One of the most concerning risks today is synthetic drugs such as 25I-NBOMe, which mimic LSD’s effects but are far more dangerous.
+Even small doses of these compounds can cause heart problems, seizures, or death.
+There is no reliable way to tell by appearance whether a tab contains pure LSD or a dangerous adulterant.

-Beyond this, LSD may also be contaminated with other chemicals during the manufacturing process.
-This can raise the risk of toxic reactions, even at doses that are considered safe for LSD alone.
+Additionally, LSD may be contaminated with chemicals during production, raising the risk of toxic reactions even at doses typically considered safe for pure LSD.

-To avoid these risks, it is safest to avoid consuming any Schedule I drugs like LSD.
-You can never be entirely sure what you’re ingesting, which dramatically increases the risk of adverse outcomes like overdose.
+To minimize risk, it is safest to avoid consuming Schedule I substances like LSD.
+Purity cannot be guaranteed, which greatly increases the likelihood of overdose or other serious complications.

 Is a Bad Trip the Same as an LSD Overdose?

-Bad trips and LSD overdoses sometimes share similar symptoms, but they are not the same.
+While bad trips and LSD overdoses may share similar symptoms, they are not the same.

-A bad trip is a distressing experience that occurs when the effects of LSD become frightening or overwhelming.
-Bad trips are normally characterized by:
+A bad trip is a distressing experience that occurs when LSD’s effects become frightening or overwhelming.
+Common characteristics of a bad trip include:

 • Intense fear